-Today’s adolescents are the first generation of consumers to have grown up entirely in the digital era.
-They have come of age alongside social media platforms like Facebook, Instagram, and others.
-They are tech-savvy and well-versed in the language of online communities.
+Today’s adolescents are the first consumers to have grown up entirely in the digital era.
+They have come of age alongside social media platforms like Facebook, Instagram and others.
+They are tech-savvy and well-versed in internet language.

 Social media platforms have a captive audience with our youth.
 That comes with a great responsibility to ensure their safety and well-being.
-Unfortunately, Facebook and Instagram have hidden information from the public about the negative impact their platforms have on young users’ mental health.
+Unfortunately, these platforms have hidden information from the public about the platforms’ negative impact on young users’ mental health.

 Employing addictive psychological tactics to increase the use of their product

-Platforms like Facebook and Instagram use email and text alerts and push notifications to inform users when they receive “likes” or “mentions.”
-According to a recent Harvard University study, when someone posts on social media and receives positive feedback, the brain releases dopamine, the body’s “feel-good” hormone, rewarding the behavior.
+Platforms like Facebook and Instagram use email, text, and push notifications to inform users when they receive “likes” or “mentions.”
+According to a Harvard University study, when someone posts on social media and receives positive feedback, the brain releases dopamine, the body’s “feel-good” hormone, rewarding the behavior.

 A similar brain conditioning occurs with addictive drugs.
 The brain releases dopamine when addictive drugs are consumed, reinforcing the connection between the drug and the resulting pleasure.